ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 Caching and pre-fetching of tokens is discussed in {{caching}}.

-Note that it is possible for the WWW-Authenticate header to include multiple challenges.
+Note that it is possible for the WWW-Authenticate header field to include multiple challenges.
 This allows the origin to indicate support for different token types, issuers, or to include multiple redemption contexts.
-For example, the WWW-Authenticate header could look like this:
+For example, the WWW-Authenticate header field could look like this:

 ~~~
 WWW-Authenticate: PrivateToken challenge="abc...", token-key="123...",